Multi-Modal Multi-Agent Reinforcement Learning for Radiology Report Generation: Introduction

-Our key contributions are summarized as follows: \begin{itemize} \item \textbf{End-to-end optimization of collaborative agents}: Unlike prior training-free approaches or single-agent RL methods, MARL-Rad performs on-policy optimization of the entire agentic system within a workflow that mirrors the real practice of radiologists. \item \textbf{State-of-the-art performance on clinical efficacy (CE) metrics}: Experiments on the MIMIC-CXR and IU X-ray datasets demonstrate that MARL-Rad achieves state-of-the-art performance on various CE metrics, including RadGraph F1, CheXbert F1, and GREEN scores. \item \textbf{Enhanced laterality consistency and accurate, detail-informed reports}: MARL-Rad improves laterality consistency and generates more detailed and clinically accurate reports compared to single-agent RL baselines. \end{itemize}
+\begin{itemize} \item \textbf{Workflow-aligned training beyond fixed agentification}: We show that simply organizing a fixed LLM into an agentic workflow is insufficient and can even degrade performance.
+MARL-Rad addresses this limitation by training the entire agentic system on policy within the same radiology-inspired workflow in which it is deployed. \item \textbf{State-of-the-art performance on CE metrics}: Experiments on the MIMIC-CXR and IU X-ray datasets demonstrate that MARL-Rad achieves state-of-the-art performance on various CE metrics, including RadGraph F1, CheXbert F1, and GREEN scores. \item \textbf{Enhanced laterality consistency and accurate, detail-informed reports}: MARL-Rad improves laterality consistency and generates more detailed and clinically accurate reports compared to single-agent RL baselines. \end{itemize}